hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Computational physics

 Though computational fluid dynamics (CFD) is one of the oldest examples of computational science, it rarely makes an appearance in computational physics courses, perhaps because students do not have the necessary theoretical background.
 Notable exceptions that I know of include Pang (2006, ch.
 9) and various works by Rubin Landau and collaborators (Landau et al., 2008, ch.
 19; Landau et al., 2015, ch.
 24-25; Landau and Paez, 2018, ch.
 4).
 A hydrodynamics problem (steady state flow in 2D) is given as a project for the chapter on elliptic PDEs in Koonin (1986, ch.
 6), updated as Koonin & Meredith (1990).
 A discussion of lattice gas models of fluid flow is included in Gould et al. (2016, sec.
-14.6).
+14.6), while Thijssen (2007) has an entire chapter (14) on the lattice Boltzmann method for fluid dynamics.
 Fluid dynamics are only briefly mentioned in Franklin (2013, Sec.
 5.1.5).

 Readers of this site will appreciate the following quotation from Landau et al. (2008):